 The devil no longer hides, he shapes each generation through songs and music videos.

-→ Music celebrities you shouldn’t listen to, says YouTube videos.
+→ Music celebrities to avoid says YouTube videos.

 First it was drugs in the 70’s

 This “dark imagery” began in the 1970s and 80s with Black Sabbath, Motley Crue, KISS, and the likes of Alice Cooper (who later became a Christian).
 They used devilish art as merchandise.
 “Acid Rock” swept aside sensible music and all genres were fueled by everything from alcohol and marijuana to cocaine and quaaludes.
 The 70’s rock music was about getting stoned and ripped.
 (Rolling Stones)

 Selling sex in the 80’s and 90’s

 In 1992, she released the book “Madonna SEX” that featured sex and masturbation.
 In her Truth or Dare docufilm, she encouraged her gay dancers to be proud of their homosexual identity.
 Although her intention was to free people from pretentions, it also unleashed lewd behavior.
 Despite all these controversies, Madonna’s popularity remains rock solid.

 In the 1990’s Nirvana was the coolest band despite having songs like “Rape me.”
 Towards 2000, “sex songs” by Britney Spears, Toni Braxton, Christina Aguilera, Eminem, and others were on the mainstream.
 Coupled with TV series like ‘Sex in the City,’ permissive sex became a norm data shows.
 There was a 9% rise in teen pregnancy from 1985 to 1990.
 Data from 1982–2002 shows that almost all Americans have sex before marrying.

 → Why kids should avoid the music of Billie Eilish.